Airport Terminal Passenger Baggage & Hand Carry

 Customs clearance services are available for passenger hand carry baggage and goods which have been held or taken into custody by CBP at JFK or Newark Int'l Airport.
 Whether you are a local US resident or international visitor, we can assist you in getting your goods back from CBP.
 For passengers which require clearance service for other airport locations, feel free to give us a call to see how we can assist you.

 For travelers who are planning a trip abroad, and wish to bring back goods into the U.S. in a safe manner.
 We can provide formal customs paperwork to you before your arrival so that you can safely clear customs without being hassled or scrutinized during baggage check.
-Please note for this service we require 3-4 days prior notice before your departing flight into the U.S. For importers which require service, please give us a call at 718-269-7011 or use our contact form to start inquiry or service.

 US Customs and Border Protection requirements for Travelers